tinkrelectronic/fritzing-app/build.md

   This will create the fritzing.exe file.

-  These are the dll's and other resources without the executable [zipped](https://github.com/tinkrelectronic/fritzing-app/releases/download/base/fritzingbasefolder.zip).
+  These are the dll's (Qt 6.8.1) and other resources without the executable [zipped](https://github.com/tinkrelectronic/fritzing-app/releases/download/base/fritzingbasefolder.zip).
 Enjoy your tinkering!